Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 .. image:: XRT-Architecture-Edge.svg
    :align: center

-XRT supports following embedded platforms:
+XRT supports following evaluation boards with various embedded platforms:

-1. ZCU19
+1. ZC706
 2. ZCU102
 3. ZCU104
-4. ZCU106

 MPSoC based platforms are supported with PetaLinux base stack.
 XRT Linux kernel driver *zocl* does the heavy lifting for the embedded platform.
 It handles the